JolonB/Furious5AVC/Log.md

 the threshold for which white is detected.
 In bright it also does the same thing.
 Testing has proven successful as the program detects the colours correctly the majority of the time.
 ~~ Jolon

+17/05/2017 - Created `main.cpp` and tested the robot.
+`main.cpp` contains all of the code for the program.
+Every function added to it should be before the `int main()` function.
+This file will contain *all* of the code for the AVC.
+We also tested the robot during the lab time and it managed to follow the line around small turns.
+It struggled to make it around larger turns as it would often turn earlier than it should.
+We remedied the situation by changing the row the camera scanned and moving the wheels closer to the camera in order to make it respond when the wheels are closer to the position the camera is detecting.
+We tested it and had moderate success :tada::tada:.
+We implemented the *P* part of *PID* which has made the robot wiggle a bit which means it sometimes misses corners when it overcorrects itself.
+We next need to implement the *I*<!-- or is it D? --> part in order to make it follow the track more accurately and give the robot the ability to open the gate.
+~~ Jolon